 Eventually I had to come to grip with the importance of having a better relationship with myself, and how that would extend to all those areas in my life that simply became my complete life.

 Today, I have the pleasure of not having to separate anything.
-I work at Nearsoft, where being yourself is encouraged.
+I work at Nearsoft (now Encora), where being yourself is encouraged.
 I get to just be fully me all the time.

 The more we work and focus on relationships, the less power we will give external command and controls.
 Start with the person in the mirror.